stackrox/kube-linter/docs/generated/checks.md

 **Description**: Indicates when a deployment uses less than three replicas

-**Remediation**: Increase be number of replicas in the deployment to at least three to increase the fault tolerancy of the deployment.
+**Remediation**: Increase the number of replicas in the deployment to at least three to increase the fault tolerance of the deployment.

 **Template**: [minimum-replicas](generated/templates.md#minimum-replicas)